OCA/sale-workflow/sale_order_blanket_order/readme/CONTEXT.md

-When a company sells the same products to the same customers on a regular basis, it's a common business practice to create a sale framework that defines the terms and conditions of the sales.
+When a company sells the same products to the same customers on a regular basis, it's a common business practice to create a blanket order that defines the terms and conditions of the sales.

 If you need a way to define:
 * the terms and conditions of the sales,